data-preservation-programs/slingshot/participants/hlmxy-filecoin.md

 ##(0) Project Name and Team Slack Handles

-Our project name is hlmxy-filecoin, We'are hlmxy-filecoin.Our team is one of filecoin miner and also we're developing IPFS applications
+Our project name is Starry sky in Yunnan, We'are Starry sky in Yunnan.Our team is one of filecoin miner and also we're developing IPFS applications

 ##(1) Brief Project Description